What is Toxic Stress and how to Manage it?

 So, why does stress get such a bad reputation when we just said it can be a helpful tool?

 Well, this is usually due to when the “heat” or activation mode doesn’t get a break or ability shut off and gets stuck on for too long.
-What happens when we live in a wild world with competing responsibilities, deadlines and a boss who keeps sending us emails during our time off?
-The stress response stays on; it doesn’t get an opportunity to kick into rest mode and this can have a host of negative effects on our minds and on our body.
+What happens when we live in a wild world with competing responsibilities, deadlines and a boss who keeps sending us emails after hours?
+The stress response stays on; it doesn’t get an opportunity to kick off into rest mode and this can have a host of negative effects on our minds and on our body.

 This persistent effect of stress is what we call “toxic stress”, or stress that overwhelms the system leading to negative outcomes.
 Prolonged experiences of toxic stress can disrupt sleep, it can impact our appetite and cause things like weight gain, anxiety, irritability, lead to increased risk of depression and anxiety, negative health outcomes such as heart disease, bowel/digestive disease and substance abuse.
 You can start to experience somatic symptoms in your body such as headaches, aches and pains due to long-term tension.
 It can also cause and contribute to burn out, something that many of us know all too well.
 Prolonged stress can even lead to the death of brain cells in the area of the brain that is important for memory.
 Yikes…